harman20/SequenceOfNCharacters/README.md

 malvlhja

-he Java Sequence class is used to manage database fields of type sequence.
+The Java Sequence class is used to manage database fields of type sequence.
 As sequences are effectively vectors of values, they are accessed through iterators.
 Where the C type mco_seq_iterator_h is used in C applications, the Java class Sequence serves the equivalent role in Java applications.